bobbiec/bluesky-alt-text/README.md

 [Image descriptions on Bluesky: not bad, could be better](https://digitalseams.com/blog/image-descriptions-on-bluesky?ref=github.com/bobbiec/bluesky-alt-text).
 See also the web-based [Bluesky Alt Text Stream](https://bobbiec.github.io/bluesky-alt-text.html) for a streaming view, if you don't need to save the data.

-The repo contains two parts:
+The repo contains three parts:

+- Actual data, collected in July 2025
 - Data collection from the Bluesky Firehose (top-level + `src`), in Node
 - Analysis of the resulting data, in Python